Educorreia932/FEUP-EDAA/README.md

 git submodule update --init --recursive
 ```

-In Ubuntu, you better install SFML from `apt`.
+In Ubuntu, you can install SFML from `apt` to accelerate compilation.

 ```sh
 sudo apt install libsfml-dev